lowlydba/dba-multitool/docs/README.md

 ## Contributing

 Missing a feature?
 Found a bug?
-Open an [issue][issue] to get some :heart:.
+Open an [issue][issue] to get some :heart:

 [issue]: https://github.com/LowlyDBA/ExpressSQL/issues